saeyslab/napari-sparrow/README.md

 pip install napari-sparrow
 ```

+3. Installation from sources

-3. Clone this GitHub repo and set it as the current directory:
+First clone this GitHub repo and set it as the current directory:
 ```bash
 git clone https://github.com/saeyslab/napari-sparrow.git
 cd napari-sparrow
 ```

+Depending on your hardware, you may need to adapt the Conda `environment.yml` file as follows:
-After cloning, setup a conda virtual environment and install the plugin.
-For GPU support other than CUDA, comment out the `cudatoolkit` line in `environment.yml` and follow the [PyTorch](https://pytorch.org/get-started/locally/) instructions.
+- For GPU support other than CUDA, comment out the `cudatoolkit` line in `environment.yml` and follow the [PyTorch](https://pytorch.org/get-started/locally/) instructions.
+- On Windows comment out the line `basicpy==1.0.0`.
+We will install `basicpy` manually, see below.

+Now create the conda environment
 ```bash
 # Use standard Conda environment creation
 conda env create -f environment.yml